abhinit75/frontend-challenge-shopify-OMDB/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Deployed Project
-The project can be access here: https://omdb-movie-nominations.herokuapp.com/
+The project can be accessed here: https://omdb-movie-nominations.herokuapp.com/

 ## Project information